 Saitama Prefecture is located just north of Tokyo, and often referred to as “Greater Tokyo”.
-Because its southern part is adjacent to Tokyo, it is more densely populated than northern part of the prefecture.
+Because its southern part is adjacent to Tokyo, it is more densely populated than the northern part of the prefecture.
 The prefecture offers various tourist attractions and activities including Edo townscape, great nature with water activities on Arakawa River, and historical shrines.
 Here we have recommended places to visit in Saitama Prefecture.

-Located deep in the mountains of western Saitama Prefecture, Nagatoro is a popular spot for day trippers from Tokyo looking for river boat cruise, wild water sports and hiking in largely unspoiled nature.
+Located deep in the mountains of western Saitama Prefecture, Nagatoro is a popular spot for day trippers from Tokyo looking for river boat cruises, wild water sports and hiking in largely unspoiled nature.
 River cruise on the Arakawa River is one of the most popular activities in Nagatoro.
 Arakawa River, which flows through Saitama Prefecture and Tokyo before reaching Tokyo Bay, offers beautiful natural scenery and the huge rock formation called Iwadatami.
 Particularly in November, many Japanese tourists enjoy the picturesque contrast between the bold Iwadatami and the vivid autumn leaves.

 In addition to these activities, Nagatoro is also famous for fine local food.
 During summer, many Japanese people visit Nagatoro for shaved ice made with natural ice.
-In some shops, you may have to wait for a few hours for the queues until you get to eat one, but for many people, fluffy shaved ice made from naturally formed ice with syrup made with natural ingredients are worth the wait.
+In some shops, you may have to wait for a few hours in the queues until you get to eat one, but for many people, fluffy shaved ice made from naturally formed ice with syrup made with natural ingredients is worth the wait.

 The most popular shop is called Asami Reizo, check out more information from here.